How to Remove WordPress Themes (4 Ways + The Best One)

 Remove WordPress Themes Using the Admin Dashboard

-The best and most ideal way to remove a WordPress theme is via the admin dashboard.
-Moreover, it is also the simplest way for beginners to accomplish this task.
+The best way to remove a WordPress theme is with the admin dashboard

-The main prerequisite for this option is that you must possess administrator rights to the site.
+The main requirement for this option is that you must have an admin WordPress account.

 Here are the steps you need to follow: